mleduque/modda/README.md

 archive_cache: ~/path/to/my/cache
 ```

+## Weidu

+Installation uses
+ - either a weidu executable that can be discovered on the `PATH`
+ - or, if present, any executable set in the config file, as `weidu_path`

+## Logs

+Each mod produces a `setup-<mod identifier>.log` log file.
+Multiple run of the same mod (for different components at different places in the installation order) will append in the same file.

 ## Todo

 - Parallel HTTP fetching of mods using a pool
 - Resume aborted HTTP downloads?
 - Document YAML for archive fetching and unpacking (more)
-- Warn if the version of a mod changed ; this may impact reproductibility (component number changing, new components etc.)
+- Warn if the version of a mod changed ; this may impact reproducibility (component number changing, new components etc.)
 - Maybe use the `directories` projectdir cachevlue for default location of download cache?
 - Update or lock when using a "branch" location ?